ywamsendai/ywamsendai-website/content/en/donate.md

 ## International / Japan

-You can transfer money directly into our bank account, or you can save money on exchange rates and transfer fees, by sending via a service such as [Wise](https://www.wise.com/).
+If you have a Japanese bank account, you can transfer money directly into our bank account, or if you don't have a Japanese bank, you can send via [Wise](https://www.wise.com/).

-Either sending direct or via Wise, please find our bank details below:
+Please find our bank details below:

 * Recipient type: "A business / charity"
 * Name of the account / business / organisation: セカイセイネンセンキョウカイ (please copy and paste this to avoid mistakes!)